Does God Truly Exist? Evidence, Reasoning, and the Path to Realization. How to reach God?

 How to reach God?

 The Path to Reach God is the inner journey of consciousness through the disciplined practice of Yoga.
 It begins with Meditation (Dhyana), in which the restless mind is gradually stilled and turned inward.
 Through sustained depth of awareness, this leads to Absorption (Samadhi), a state where the sense of separate self dissolves into pure being.
 As the worldly state of existence loosens its grip, the consciousness begins its Upward Ascension (Chetana’s Urdhvagati), rising beyond ordinary perception.
 In this ascent, the seeker perceives the subtle realm as the Manifestation of the Shadow-Energy (Chaya Shakti).
 This then gives way to the Emergence of the Luminous Divine Energy (Jyotiс╕е-Shakti), the radiant presence of higher truth.
 Ultimately, the practitioner experiences the Unobstructed, All-Pervading Power (Abadha Shakti), free from all limitations of time, space, and ego, culminating in direct Meeting and Communication with God — the final realization of unity with the Divine.
+It is extremely difficult; only a few divine souls have achieved this.

 Why Does the Debate on God’s Existence Persist?